-A common preservative to increase shelf life, parabens are made of up of a family of chemicals and found in 75-90% of all beauty and skin care products sold in the U.S. Parabens are a hormone disruptor reported to cause reproductive and fertility issues in addition to skin cancer and breast cancer (Gomez 2005).
+A common preservative to increase shelf life, parabens are made up of a family of chemicals and found in 75-90% of all beauty and skincare products sold in the U.S. Parabens are a hormone disruptor reported to cause reproductive and fertility issues in addition to skin cancer and breast cancer (Gomez 2005).

-This where companies can really get away with including a lot of chemicals in a product without including on the label!
+This is where companies can really get away with including a lot of chemicals in a product without including each on the label!
 Why?
 Because fragrance is considered a trade secret.

 Fragrance, parfum, or perfume listed on a product label are terms used to virtually mask 1000s of ingredients.
 Many of which are known carcinogens and endocrine disruptors (FDA 2011).

 Commonly found in body spray, hand sanitizer, body wash, and perfume

 Butylated hydroxyanisole (BHA) is a synthetic antioxidant used to extend shelf life.
 BHA is classified as “reasonably anticipated to be a human carcinogen” by the National Toxicology Program linked to skin depigmentation and endocrine disruption.